LvckyAPI/portfolio/README.md

 While Conrad uses the classic page structure and inline css classes (tailwind), I mostly use SCSS with tailwind and the app structure.
 I have also added a cache for external API requests, as well as ratelimit and a honeypot.
 My version does not pass on any client information like IP-Addresses to third parties and is therefore EU-DSGVO (GDPR) and GER BDSG compliant.

+## Configuration

+To configure the mailer, you need to edit the `.env` file in the root directory of the project.
+eRecht24 keys are stored there as well.

 ## How to run this locally?